hakimel/reveal.js/arduino_hacking.md

 ## SPI principal characteristics

 - Master Slave paradigm
-- At leas 4 wire and one additional for each new device
+- At least 4 wire and one additional for each new device
 - Not speed limited, and can speak various speed on the same bus
 - Typically, 1, 8, 16 & 32 MHz speed.